SaltnPepper02/COMP2042_CW_SaltnPepper02/COMP2048GanRichardSoonChing/README.md

 - Fixed Quit button on End Game Scene
 - Added Text field to save player name and score

 Most of the features I have implemented are working.
+However, I am unable to implement junit test.

 I wanted to implement some animation to the game itself but due to time constraints I am unable to implement it.
-I also wanted to make some JUnit test but due to time constraints again i am unable to do that.

 I have added a second controller to implement the leaderboard menu